genelet/godbi/README.md

 }
 ```

+where *Model* is the model name, *Action* the action name, *RelateItem* the map between the current data columns to next action's columns, whose values will be used as constraints, *Extra* the manually input constraint on the next action.

 Here is a use case.
-There are two tables, one for family and the other for children, corresponding to models `ta` and `tb` respectively.
+There are two tables, one for family and the other for children, corresponding to models named `ta` and `tb` respectively.
-We *query* the family name in `ta`, and want to show all children under the family names.
-Technically, it means we need to run
+We search the family name in `ta`, and want to show all children as well.
+Technically, it means we need to run a `Topics` action on *ta*.
+For each row, we
-a `Topics` action of `tb` on each row in the family data, constrained by the association of family's ID in both the tables.
-So `Nextpages`
+run *Topics* on *tb*, constrained by the family ID in both the tables.

-of `ta` will look like:
+So `Nextpages` of `ta` will look like:

 <details>
     <summary>Click to show the JSON string</summary>